makhta43/Speech-Emotion-Recognition/README.md

 This file contains the code used to create the text model based on strings of words

 # HOW TO RUN
-To run this project, download the files from this repository and you will also need another file which is the saved TextEmotion model.
-The model was too large so I uploaded it to Google Drive instead. https://drive.google.com/file/d/1y-mdiV_khLj0BvkN0xdI9DoVERG7VmA6/view?usp=sharing Download the file using the link above and place it directly into the '/Models' directory.
-Next all that is needed to do is run the code in Predictions.ipynb and the GUI will display given that all necessary libraries have been installed.
+To run this project, download the files from this repository and then download the file using the link below and place it directly into the '/Models' directory. https://drive.google.com/file/d/1y-mdiV_khLj0BvkN0xdI9DoVERG7VmA6/view?usp=sharing Run the code in Predictions.ipynb and the GUI will display given that all necessary libraries have been installed.